-I also tend to agree with Tarnofsky's belief that asserting liability against the subcontractors would have tended to prove Centennial's right to relief. however, should be viewed in tandem with the fact that Centennial was not going to have a lot of luck recovering damages from Betal.
-In the construction field, even more than in most other areas of law, attorneys are far concerned with looking for pockets" that are actually likely to produce money, than in litigating what is in their I do not believe that Tarnofsky pleadings. had the level of experience necessary to recognize these principles.
-Lawless probably did, but I do not believe he addressed himself to this case long enough to think them through.
-Tarnofsky's belief that there was one full year within which to move to vacate the default, under R. 4:50-1, probably correct, but he neither calendared the deadline, nor advised the client about it.
-Therefore, by leaving the clients hanging and allowing entry of large Default Judgment, H&L deviated from accepted standard for of care construction lawyers.
+I also tend to agree with Tarnofsky's belief that asserting liability against the subcontractors would have tended to prove Centennial's right relief. to This, however, should be viewed in tandem with the fact that Centennial was not going to have a lot of luck recovering damages from Betal.
+In the construction field, even more than in most other areas of law, attorneys are far with looking more concerned for "deep pockets" that are actually likely to produce money, than in litigating what is in their I do not believe that Tarnofsky pleadings. had the level of experience necessary to these principles. recognize Lawless probably did, but I do not believe he addressed himself to this case long enough to think them through.
+Tarnofsky's belief that there was one full year within which to move to vacate the default, under R. 4:50-1, probably correct, but he neither was calendared the deadline, nor advised the client about it.
+Therefore, by leaving the clients hanging and allowing entry of a large Default Judgment, H&L deviated from the accepted standard of care for construction lawyers.